dorkbox/SystemTray/README.md

       https://github.com/getlantern/lantern
 ```
 ```
-Note: Gnome-shell users will experience an extension install to also support this
+Note: Gnome-shell users will experience an extension install to support this
       functionality.
 Additionally, a shell restart is necessary for the extension to be registered by the shell.
 You can disable the restart behavior if you like, and the 'system tray' functionality will be picked up on log out/in, or a